 - Floods in Electoral Area 'F' are caused by natural conditions and geography.
-The area experiences a variety of flooding due to: - Heavy Rains or rain-on-snow events in spring, fall, and winter months; - Spring freshet flooding from rapid snow melt; - Intense precipitation at any time of year; - Ice jams in spring, fall, and winter months; and - Failure of dams or flood protection works on the Nechako River. - The Nechako River is of the highest concern in the area. - The District of Vanderhoof has a Flood Plain Management Bylaw No. 1174, 2017 that referenced a "Vanderhoof Flood Mitigation Study, 2009". - ▶ 447 addresses are in the floodplain. - ➤ The Regional District Floodplain Management Bylaw No. 1878, 2020 was established to reduce or prevent injury or the loss of life, and to minimize property damage, during flood events. - ➤ The Province of BC has invested in Flood Plain mapping along the Nechako River.
-With the BC River Forecast Centre continual monitoring and forecasting river flows. - ➤ See Appendix 2 for hydrometric data reporting annual maximum daily discharge rates (m3/s) for one Ministry of Environment monitoring station.
+The area experiences a variety of flooding due to: - Heavy Rains or rain-on-snow events in spring, fall, and winter months; - Spring freshet flooding from rapid snow melt; - Intense precipitation at any time of year; - Ice jams in spring, fall, and winter months; and - Failure of dams or flood protection works on the Nechako River. - Rio Tinto if released is of the biggest threat and concern. - Nechako River is of the highest concern in the area. - The District of Vanderhoof has a Flood Plain Management Bylaw No. 1174, 2017 that referenced a "Vanderhoof Flood Mitigation Study, 2009". - 447 addresses are in the floodplain. - ➤ The Regional District Floodplain Management Bylaw No. 1878, 2020 was established to reduce or prevent injury or the loss of life, and to minimize property damage, during flood events. - ➤ The Province of BC has invested in Flood Plain mapping along the Nechako River.
+With the BC River Forecast Centre continual monitoring and forecasting river flows. - > See Appendix 2 for hydrometric data reporting annual maximum daily discharge rates (m3/s) for one Ministry of Environment monitoring station. - Creek connecting Tachick Lake to Nulki Lake, next to Stoney Creek is of minor concern during highwater.